apify/apify-docs/sources/academy/webscraping/puppeteer_playwright/browser.md

 ![Chromium browser opened by Puppeteer/Playwright](./images/chromium.jpg)

-There are a whole lot more options that we can pass into the `launch()` function, which we'll be getting into a little bit later on.
+You can pass a whole lot more options to the `launch()` function.
+We'll be getting into those a little bit later on.

 ## Browser methods {#browser-methods}